Here's The Easy Way To Create Those Best 9 Collages You're Seeing All Over Instagram

 The original version shows the number of likes you received in 2017, as well as an automated caption for the post, "Thank you for your likes!"
 If you want to post to Instagram with your own caption and no cumulative likes tally, choose the photo only version instead.
 Take a look back on the previous year's top post — or, compare how many likes you got then — with the 2016 version.

-If you want to see anyone else's most liked photos of 2017, whether it's your favourite brand or a celebrity, just type their handle into the search bar.
-The site also posted 10 collages of its favourite Instagrammers of 2017, including Selena Gomez, Kylie Jenner, and Ariana Grande.
+If you want to see anyone else's most liked photos of 2017, whether it's your favorite brand or a celebrity, just type their handle into the search bar.
+The site also posted 10 collages of its favorite Instagrammers of 2017, including Selena Gomez, Kylie Jenner, and Ariana Grande.

 If you'd prefer to pick your own best nine (instead of going with your nine most-liked photos of 2017), try PicsArt, Instagram Layout, or another collage-making app.
 Or, if you want to really do your own thing, create a slideshow of your best nine moments instead.